ucsd-cse130/wi20/lectures/00-hello.md

 New hot lanuages being designed in industry as we speak:

 - Flow, React @ Facebook
-- Rust @ Mozilla,
+- Rust @ Mozilla
 - TypeScript @ Microsoft
 - Swift @ Apple
-- WebAsssembly @ Google + Mozilla + Microsoft
+- WebAssembly @ Google + Mozilla + Microsoft

 Buried in every large system is a (domain-specific) language